 Purpose and Daily Use

 The Daytona centers on timing and activity.
-You use it to measure elapsed time, and its design supports regular, hands-on wear.
-It fits naturally into an active lifestyle and doesn’t demand special occasions.
+The chronograph isn’t decoration; it’s the reason the watch exists.
+Its design supports regular, hands-on wear, and it fits naturally into an active lifestyle without demanding special occasions.

 The Day-Date focuses on calendar clarity and symbolism.
 You glance at the day and date instantly, but the bigger message is presence.
 It works best in professional or formal settings where appearance carries weight.